OFF THE BEATEN TRACK - the incentive travel planner´s paradise

 Along the coastline of Reykjavik runs a pathway where all day long cyclists, joggers, power walkers, runners and rollerbladers enjoy their sport and the view.
-Russell Crowe made use of this promenade during his stay in Iceland as he cycled 22 km each day.
+Australian actor Russell Crowe made use of this promenade during his stay in Iceland 2012 as he cycled 22 km each day.
 Bicycles for hire are available as well as guided cycling tours.

 Sailing out to observe some of the largest mammals in the world is one of the most popular amusements available to visitors in Iceland.
 The industry has grown fast and there are a number of boats to choose from as well has different tours that many include bird watching.
 Sea angling is also a great sport for everyone and great for team building.